thebaldgeek/thebaldgeek.github.io/README.md

 If you want to see the data rates for the ADSC aircraft the system tracks: <a href="http://thebaldgeek.net:99/graphs1090/" rel="noopener" target="_blank">http://thebaldgeek.net:99/graphs1090/</a>

 **Node-RED Dashboard**
-Live ACARS, VDL, HFDL and Inmarsat C-Band and L-Band ACARS messages for most of the planet (broken down into different bands and types of aircraft's (like Bizjets and Military).
+Live ACARS, VDL, HFDL and Inmarsat C-Band and L-Band messages for most of the planet - broken down into different bands and types of aircraft's (like Bizjets and Military).
 <a href="http://thebaldgeek.net:2277/ui/#/0" rel="noopener" target="_blank">http://thebaldgeek.net:2277/ui/#/0</a>

 Take your time on that 'site'.
 The menu is on the top left (the three bars).
-View each of the pages and **pay attention to the update log page at the very bottom of the page menu.**
+View each of the pages and *pay attention to the update log page at the very bottom of the page menu.*
 We are constantly working on the site.
 The site is a case of function over form.
 It is not really 'friendly', but it is rather powerful.
 For example, you can filter on commercial or military CPDLC messages, or ACARS messages in general.